 helping people, animals, and deathcare communities to embolden the threshold between this plane of existence and the mystery of death,

-so that a good death is attainable with comfort and ease
+so that the good death is attainable with comfort and ease

 Why Under The Root?